inveniosoftware/invenio/INSTALL.rst

     $ sudo apt-get install nodejs
     $ sudo su -c "npm install -g bower grunt-cli"

-For futher tutorial you will need to check that you have ``git-new-workdir``.
+For the rest of the tutorial you will need to check that you have ``git-new-workdir``.

 .. code-block:: console